mquinodo/Opsin-Miner/README.md

 --gatk | STRING | JAR file to run GATK

 ## Outputs
-The main output files are:
+The main output files which contain all required information are:
 + 0.events.tsv: list of detected events which can be rare or pathogenic variants, pathogenic haplotypes or deletions.
 + 0.phenotypes-all.tsv: inferred phenotype per sample based on a score computed with detected event as defined in the paragraph.
 + 0.sex.tsv: inferred sex and Z-score of chrX coverage vs autosome (high = female, low = male)